Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: General Framework

 \subsection{Tool from computational algebra}

-Many minimal problems can be recast in terms of epipolar constraints, which are linear in the output variable.
-When this is the case, a tool from computational algebra can be applied to instability analysis.
+Many minimal problems in multiview geometry can be cast in terms of epipolar constraints, which are linear constraints in the output variable.
+When this holds, a tool from computational algebra may be applied to instability analysis.